kubernetes/enhancements/keps/sig-network/1435-mixed-protocol-lb/README.md

 ##### e2e tests

 The change described in this KEP affects provider specific implementations (CPIs) when considering the e2e aspect.
-Integration tests should cover the core k8s API part, while provider specific tests should cover the provider specific changes.
+Within the k8s e2e test set we shall check whether the kube-proxy works well with a Service that has type=LoadBalancer and has different protocols defined.

 ### Graduation Criteria